nicolasard/remedy-client/readme.md

 A simple web interface to track your remedy incidents using the BMC remedy SOAP API. (https://docs.bmc.com/docs/itsm81/integrating-229802318.html)

 #### How to run the app
+TODO:Complete this

 #### Using the app

 #### Improvements/feedback?
 Always welcome.
-Please create an issue or conctact, all my contact information it's at https://nicolasard.github.io/
+Please create an issue or contact, all my contact information it's at https://nicolasard.github.io/

-#####
+##### Behind the scenes
 This application uses Spring 2.2.5 for the backend.
 For the front end we are using Bootstrap with a layout of https://github.com/colorlibhq/AdminLTE